List of 7th Heaven characters: Chandler Hampton

 Chandler Hampton (Jeremy London) is the minister who fills in during Eric Camden's heart bypass surgery and subsequent recovery.
 He is later asked to stay on as an associate to assist Eric with his busy schedule.
-Eric meets Chandler's twin brother in one episode and mistakes him for Chandler.
 In season 7, Chandler starts dating Roxanne Richardson (Rachel Blanchard) and they become engaged for a brief time.
 He was different than Eric was as a minister.
-He was more fun-loving and cool and relax.
+He was more fun-loving and cool and relaxed.
 Chandler came from a wealthy family and his father cut him off when he chose to be a minister.
 He and Chandler finally reconciled before his father died.
 He has a twin brother Sid, who is a recovering drug and alcohol addict.
+In one episode, Eric met Sid and mistook him for Chandler.
 He became a drug and alcohol counselor and help addicts to get clean.
 In the eighth season, Sid relapsed and went to rehab.
 His father left him his money, but he made Chandler the executor of his will.
 Sid is not ready to inherit the money since he has a drug problem, and it is put in a trust and until he get his act together to earn it.
 Chandler and Roxanne break up in the beginning of season 8, but remain friends.
 He later takes in a young boy, and eventually moves to Pennsylvania with his newly adopted son and new girlfriend.